-The Company considers its capital to be equity, comprising share capital, capital surplus, warrant reserve and deficit, which at December 31, 2014, totaled \$1,461,071 (December 31, 2013 - \$4,206,326).
+The Company considers its capital to be equity, which comprises share capital, shares to be issued, reserves and deficit, which at December 31, 2016 is \$1,494,839 (December 31, 2015 \$1,163,181).

 The Company manages capital through its financial and operational forecasting processes.
 The Company reviews its working capital and forecasts its future cash flows based on operating expenditures, and other investing and financing activities.
 The forecast is updated based on activities related to its mineral properties.
 Selected information is provided to the Board of Directors.
-The Company's capital management objectives, policies and processes have remained unchanged during the year ended December 31, 2014.
+The Company's capital management objectives, policies and processes have remained unchanged during the year ended December 31, 2016.

-The Company is not subject to any capital requirements imposed by a lending institution or regulatory body, other than Policy 2.5 of the TSXV Venture Exchange ("TSXV") which requires adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of 6 months.
-As of December 31, 2014, the Company believes it is compliant with Policy 2.5.
+The Company is not subject to any capital requirements imposed by a lending institution or regulatory body, other than Policy 2.5 of the TSXV Venture exchange ("TSXV") which requires adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of 6 months.
+As of December 31, 2016, the Company believes it is compliant with Policy 2.5.